wangxiaoyunanne/docs/source/hive_vn.html.md

 ### Alternate approaches/further work

-Given more time, we could implement more variations on context similiarity as described in Coppersmith and Priebe's paper.
+Because of it's similarity to SSSP, this implementation of VN is fairly hardened.
+However, given more time, we could implement more variations on context similiarity as described in Coppersmith and Priebe's paper.
+Given the range of potential context similarity functions, this could involve implementing a wide variety of Gunrock operators.

 ### Gunrock implications

 This was a fairly straightforward adapatation of an existing Gunrock app.
 SSSP is also one of the simpler apps -- only one advance/filter operation without a ton of logic -- so implementing VN was not very difficult.
+All of the core logic in VN is identical to SSSP.

 ### Notes on multi-GPU parallelization